Search for?

 Outages in the GPS signal, which make the light on the Toll Box switch from green to red, do not incur fines, as the toll system automatically compensates for short-term outages.

-If the GPS signal is lost for more than an hour and the Toll Box lights up red, you must respond by pulling over at the next safe place.
+If the GPS signal is lost for more than an hour and the Toll Box lights up red, you must react by pulling over at the next safe place.

 Try to resolve the issue or purchase a toll ticket before continuing the trip.